-(i) Foreign currency translation
+(j) Foreign currency translation

 The University's functional currency is the Canadian dollar.
 Transactions in foreign currencies are translated into Canadian dollars at the exchange rate in effect on the transaction date.
 Monetary assets and liabilities denominated in foreign currencies and non-monetary assets and liabilities which were designated in the fair value category under the financial instrument standard are reflected in the financial statements in equivalent Canadian dollars at the exchange rate in effect on the date of the statement of financial position.
 Any gain or loss resulting from a change in rates between the transaction date and the settlement date or date of the statement of financial position is recognized in the statement of remeasurement gains and losses.
-In the period of settlement, the related cumulative remeasurement gain or loss is relation to the exchange rate at the date of the item's initial recognition is recognized in the statement of operations and accumulated surplus.
+In the period of settlement, the related cumulative remeasurement gain/loss is reversed in the statement of remeasurement gains and losses and the exchange gain or loss in relation to the exchange rate at the date of the item's initial recognition is recognized in the statement of operations and accumulated surplus.